strakacher21/vrcfox-2.3_body_and_cloth_edition/vrcfox unity project (B&C)/Assets/scripts/VRC_VRM_BlendShape_Avatar_Setup-2.0.0/README.md

 ## VRM auto setup

-This is mainly made for exporting for vseeface/ARkit tracking/Unified Expressions
+This is mainly made for exporting for vseeface/arkit tracking (Unified Expressions Comming soon)

 This unity editor tool is made to auto setup a vrm Blendshape avatar with the blendshapes for:

 * Arkit face tracking
-* Unified Expressions
 * Vrc visemes
-* UE to ARkit convertion BETA

 ### [Download](https://github.com/tracer755/VRC_VRM_BlendShape_Avatar_Setup/releases)